syseleven/grav-docs-metakube/pages/03.Tutorials/13.create-a-load-balancer/default.en.md

 ## The Kubernetes Manifest

-Kubernetes defines [Service](https://kubernetes.io/docs/concepts/services-networking/service/) resource type "LoadBalancer" that you can use to create a managed load balancer in SysEleven Stack for every service.
+Kubernetes defines [Service](https://kubernetes.io/docs/concepts/services-networking/service/) a resource type "LoadBalancer" that you can use to create a managed load balancer in SysEleven Stack for every service.
 To create a Kubernetes managed load balancer, use a manifest like the following:

 ```yaml